Pfizer vaccine 90% effective in 5-11 year olds, company says

 1,500 children received the vaccine

-“The efficacy of the vaccine against confirmed symptomatic forms of Covid-19 at least 7 days after the second dose (…) was 90.7%,” Pfizer wrote in this document.
+“The vaccine’s efficacy against confirmed symptomatic forms of Covid-19 at least 7 days after the second dose (…) was 90.7%,” Pfizer wrote in this document.
 These are the results of a study of around 2,250 children aged 5 to 11, of whom more than 1,500 received the vaccine and 750 received a placebo.
 The participants were followed for at least two months after the injections.

 The results mean that by comparing the two groups, the risk of getting sick from Covid-19 was reduced by more than 90% for the vaccinated group.
 “There have been no severe cases of the disease or cases of MIS-C” (pediatric multisystem inflammatory syndrome) observed, Pfizer also said.